Kvasir111/HBC-Returns-App/README.md

 eliminate the need for paper hand receipts.
 This will standardize the way HBC takes in returned equipment leading to less confusion and hassle for the customer and business.

+## Build instructions
+`npm run build`
+Copy contents of "dist" to the root of your web directory